WHERE IN THE WORLD IS BAQILODGE?

 - brewery.
 The Cascade Brewery is in Hobart.

-- golf course which at Bothwell, in the Tasmanian midlands.
+- golf course which at Bothwell, in the Midlands.

 - bridge still in use.
 It was built by convicts at Richmond in 1823.

-AND LEAVING THE BEST UNTIL LAST: THE VERY FIRST DOG SHOW IN AUSTRALIA WAS HELD IN TASMANIA
+THE VERY FIRST DOG SHOW IN AUSTRALIA WAS HELD IN TASMANIA – 1862

 Breeds exhibited were Setters, Pointers, Spaniels, and other field dogs, Greyhounds, Harriers, Beagles, and Retrievers, Bulldogs, Bull Terriers, Rough Terriers, Smooth Terriers, Fox Terriers, Newfoundland’s and Sheepdogs,